 Other projects predicated on similar principles are beginning to emerge.
 Ethereum incentivises computer users to run software programs distributed on its network.
 Augur, a decentralised prediction market, incentivises a distributed network of users to report on the outcome of events for which markets have been made.

-These kinds of decentralised platforms do a great job of incentivising the relatively simple, developer defined work systems needs to function sustainably.
+These kinds of decentralised platforms do a great job of incentivising the relatively simple, developer defined work the systems needs to function sustainably.
 For the system itself to be built however, the most obvious answer is still the traditional organisation as outlined above.
 But, we’d argue, not for long.

 In the future, as workers increasingly choose independence over employment, and more people look to start new projects of their own, distributed organisations will become increasingly prevalent.
 That being the case, either ‘project management’ is going to become a growth industry or in the face of spiralling transaction costs, software is going to eat project management.
 Platforms will increasingly allow companies to maintain a lean internal staff, and contract most of the roles from a diverse ‘On Demand’ pool of collaborators.